mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/rwt-results-2022-q4.md

 ### Discussion

-The use of CDA reconciliation in systems was relatively low, and no issues with the reconciliation of the documents were reported.
+The use of CDA reconciliation in systems was relatively low (Compare to Q1/Q2/Q3), and no issues with the reconciliation of the documents were reported.

-The two invalid validations were determined to be a byproduct of client workflow issues discussed in more detail in the Discussion section of Measure 19, not because of any issue with the document reconciliation process.
+The number of invalid validations were higher than anticipated.
+Work is being done to rectify the issues with the CDA generation in these systems, and to put in place a more immediate notification process when invalid CDAs are generated.

 ## Measure 10: Transmission to Immunization Registry: Create Content